xMedox/NeonEngine/README.md

 - The Texture class now supports hdr files
 - All textures now get loaded by the stb_image library(Makes texture loading faster)
 - VSync is now disabled by default
+- Added the emissive value to the Material class

 **Physics:**
 - Added the getRestitution method to the Collider class